Inald/Frogger-Refactoring-2019/README.md

 #### Running the game
 ~~~~
+NOTE: not tested in command line as maven is integrated into IntelliJ

-load the project into the IDE, and set the correct configurations.
+load the project into the IntelliJ IDE, and set the correct configurations.
 This can be done by setting the Main class to com.mainPack.Main in
 the "Edit Configurations" next to the run button and add a maven goal
 in the build.
 Enter "clean compile test" and it allows for automated testing
 by pressing apply.

-Tested in labs
+Versions used:
-Java 10 used along with Maven
+    - Java 10
+    - Maven
+    - IntelliJ IDEA 2019.2.4 x64
 ~~~~

 ![Frogger](src/main/resources/editConfigs.PNG)